Quick Answer

 - The audience is customers, suppliers, and other NON-INVESTORS.
 Posting the same factual release to an investor distribution list takes the issuer outside the safe harbor.

 Two narrow announcement safe harbors carve specific categorical announcements out of the prospectus definition.
+They are different, and the exam tests the difference.

-- Generic investment-company advertising: generic communications about investment-company products that may not refer to a particular fund or security and must include the name and address of the registered broker-dealer or other sponsor
+- Generic investment-company advertising: generic communications about investment-company products that may not refer to a particular fund or security and must include the name and address of the registered broker-dealer or other sponsor.

 Exam Tip: Gotchas

-Test-the-Waters for Emerging Growth Companies
+How Does Test-the-Waters Work for Emerging Growth Companies (EGCs)?

 The JOBS Act test-the-waters carve-out is a special pre-filing safe harbor for emerging growth companies (EGCs) covered in detail in the JOBS Act section.
 The key feature: an EGC may communicate with qualified institutional buyers (QIBs) and institutional accredited investors (IAIs) to gauge interest in an upcoming offering, before or after filing.